Yunushan/ansible-wazuh-forti-rsyslog/README.md

 | `forti_wazuh_filebeat_restart` | `true` | Restart Filebeat after changes |
 | `forti_filebeat_service_name` | `filebeat` | Filebeat service name |

 **Note:** If the Wazuh Filebeat module file is missing, the role falls back to creating an input file under `inputs.d` and enables `filebeat.config.inputs` in `filebeat.yml`.
+If the Wazuh module is defined inline in `filebeat.yml`, the role removes the archives input file to avoid duplicate indexing.

 ### Dashboards index pattern (optional)